syscilythedeveloper/otel-astro-shop-render/README.md

 ### Step 4: Click on Place Order
 ![Place order button](screenshots/step4.png)

-This is the page that I should see after I click the Place order button, but I do not!
-This is what we should see after we do some debugging today.
+This is the page that I should see after I click the Place order button.

 ### Step 5: Check your New Relic account
  In your New Relic account, you should see a list of 19 services with `opentelemetry` listed as the provider.
 This is how you know you've instrumented your application with New Relic correctly.